lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

     multiple compute sessions at once.
 For more information, see the section :ref:`Overview of cluster compute session<backendai-cluster-compute-session>`.

-* High-Performance Computing Optimizations: KT Cloud provides configuring values related to HPC Optimizations.
+* High-Performance Computing Optimizations: KT provides configuring values related to HPC Optimizations.
 For more information, See the section :ref:`Optimizing Accelerated Computing<optimizing-accelerated-computing>`.